bifurcationkit/BifurcationKitDocs.jl/docs/src/capabilities.md

 - Fold / Hopf continuation based on Minimally Augmented formulation, with Matrix Free / Sparse / Dense Jacobian.
 - Detection of all codim 2 bifurcations of equilibria and computation of the normal forms of Bogdanov-Takens, Bautin and Cusp
 - Branching from Bogdanov-Takens / Zero-Hopf / Hopf-Hopf points to Fold / Hopf curve

+## (limited) Capabilities related to maps
+- continuation of fixed points of maps
+- computation of normal forms of Period-doubling, Neimark-Sacker bifurcations.

 **Note that you can combine most solvers, like use Deflation for Periodic orbit computation or Fold of periodic orbits family.**